xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Without this fix, a user can unintentionally "black hole" their account by setting the regular key to match the master key, then disabling the master key.
 The network rejects transactions signed with the both-master-and-regular key pair because the code interprets them as being signed with the disabled master key before it recognizes that they are signed by the currently-enabled regular key.

-With this amendment enabled, a SetRegularKey transaction cannot set the regular key to match the master key; such a transaction results in the transaction code `temBAD_REGKEY`.
+With this amendment enabled, a SetRegularKey transaction cannot set the regular key to match the master key; such a transaction results in the transaction code <span class="code-snippet">temBAD_REGKEY</span>.
 Additionally, this amendment changes the signature verification code so that accounts which _already_ have their regular key set to match their master key can send transactions successfully using the key pair.

 ## fixNFTokenDirV1